 Crossing the busy road we headed off downhill into New Bradwell.

-Heading towards the allotments, we ducked into the "tall Trees" looking resplendent decked out in the browns and reds of autumn; As we crunched and kicked through crackling, sulphur coloured leaves, littering the floor, we began yet another fruitless search.
-No matter how hard we looked today (see photo below of Tubs deep in the brambles) we couldn't see for looking when it came to caches today.
+Nearing the allotments, we ducked into the tall trees, looking resplendent decked out in the browns and reds of autumn; As we crunched and kicked through crackling, sulphur coloured leaves, littering the floor; we began yet another fruitless search.
+No matter how hard we looked today (see photo below of Tubs deep in the brambles) we couldn’t see for looking, when it came to caches.

 |Tubs searching the brambles|